Revelation: Chapter 1

 Hades or Sheol

-The Lord Jesus Christ is the firstborn from the dead, as seen in Revelation 1:5, Matthew 27:50-53.
-Upon His resurrection, Paradise (the side that was occupied by the righteous) was emptied of the Old Testament saints.
-Upon His death on the cross, the Lord Jesus Christ first descended to Paradise with the thief on the other cross, and then ascended to be with the Father taking all the righteous with Him, Ephesians 4:7-10.
+The Lord Jesus Christ is the Firstborn from the dead, as seen in Revelation 1:5, Matthew 27:50-53.
+His resurrection marks a decisive victory over death and serves as the turning point in redemptive history.
+At His resurrection, Paradise, the dwelling for the righteous in Hades, was emptied of the Old Testament saints.
+Christ Jesus ascended to be with the Father, taking all the righteous with Him, Ephesians 4:7-10.
 Throughout the Church Age and during the tribulation period, all who die in Christ will be present with the Lord.
 Paul had written to the Corinthians that to be absent in the body is to be present in the Lord, 2Corinthians 5:1-9.
-So then everyone who believes on the name of Jesus Christ and calls upon His name and who die in this life, will be in the presence of the Lord who sits on the right hand of the Father, Acts 7:54-56.
+So then, every believer on the name of Jesus Christ, who calls upon His name, Romans 10:10-13, who die in this life, their body will be buried but their soul and spirit will be in the presence of the Lord who sits on the right hand of the Father, Acts 7:54-56.

 The two resurrections

-Scriptures show that there are two resurrections; the first for the righteous to everlasting life, and the second for the unrighteous unto eternal damnation, John 5:24-30.
+Scripture also distinguishes between two resurrections: The first resurrection is for the righteous to everlasting life, and the second resurrection is for the unrighteous unto eternal damnation, John 5:24-30.
 The first resurrection has three parts:

-Paul was the apostle to whom the Lord had revealed many mysteries, Ephesians 3:3-9, concerning the church such as the resurrection of the believers in Christ and the rapture of those still alive.
+Paul was the apostle to whom the Lord had revealed many mysteries, Ephesians 3:3-9, concerning the church such as the resurrection of the believers in Christ and the snatching away (rapture) of those still alive.
 Just as the Lord left this earth in the clouds, the disciples were told that He would return in like manner, Acts 1:9-11.
 This was directed to the Church Age.
-For Christ will appear in the clouds to call up his church to be resurrected unto Him, and to be with Him forever more, 1Corinthians 15:51-58, 1Thessalonians 4:13-18.
+Christ Jesus will appear in the clouds to call up His church to be resurrected unto Him, and to be with Him forever more, 1Corinthians 15:51-58, 1Thessalonians 4:13-18.

 There are many who believe that the tribulation saints will not be resurrected until the end of the seven years of tribulation, when the Lord returns.
-However, there is an argument to be made that the tribulation saints will be resurrected upon their martyrdom, as their numbers will continually increase through the tribulation, and they are seen before the throne of God in their robes of righteousness.
-They are also assured to always be before the throne of God, Revelation 6:9-11, Revelation 7:9-17, Revelation 20:4-6.
+However, an argument can be made that the tribulation saints who died during the “great tribulation” will be resurrected upon their martyrdom, as their numbers will continually increase through the tribulation, and they are seen before the throne of God in their robes of righteousness.
+They are assured to always be before the throne of God, Revelation 7:9-17, Revelation 20:4-6.

-• This is the glory that Jesus asked the Father to be restored to Him, John 17:5, when He prayed in a place called Gethsemane, the night He was betrayed, Mark 14:32
+• This is the glory that Jesus asked the Father to be restored to Him, John 17:5, when He prayed in the garden of Gethsemane, the night He was betrayed, Mark 14:32

-• The Body-of-Christ will see the glory of Christ from heaven, which Jesus also prayed that night.
+• The Body-of-Christ will see the glory of Christ from heaven, which Jesus prayed for that night.
 He asked that those in Christ would be able to behold His glory, John 17:24

 • He is to write in the book all the things he observes and hears concerning the seven churches, and deliver it to them.
 But God will reveal the heavenly things “that are,” Revelation 4, to John